 But withdrawing from social activities can lead to loneliness and depression and has been linked to the early onset of dementia.

 Choosing to wear hearing aids to assist with hearing may overcome these experiences and contribute to a better quality of life.
 Here’s why.

 Studies showed that hearing aids reduced the chances of developing dementia by 18 per cent.
 They also delay the onset of dementia symptoms, indicating that without hearing aids, symptoms could develop up to two years earlier.

-A decline in your cognitive ability makes it harder to understand the things you hear.
-Poor hearing ability changes the brain because hearing loss puts stress on your mental resources.
+A decline in cognitive ability makes it harder to understand what you hear.
+Poor hearing ability changes the brain because hearing loss stresses your mental resources.

-The same study noted a 13 per cent reduction in injuries related to falls.
+The same study noted a 13 per cent reduction in falls-related injuries.
 Hearing aids improve overall balance in older adults, including enhanced standing and lateral balance.

 The use of hearing aids also reduced the risk of developing depression and anxiety by 11 per cent.
-Changes to your brain due to stress on your cognitive resources are worsened by loneliness, isolation and depression.
+Due to stress on your cognitive resources, changes to your brain are made worse by loneliness, isolation, and depression.

 People who wear hearing aids are also more likely to have lower healthcare costs.

 With hearing loss, there are many options available to assist you in continuing to live your everyday life.